DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-MParro/README.md

 # dismathportfolio-MParro
-dismathportfolio-MParro created by Classroom for GitHub
+dismathportfolio-Manuel Lorenzo Parro created by Classroom for GitHub

 ## Week 1
 - I was introduced to a new and interesting course called **Discrete Mathematics** (DISMATH)